haaakez/fractal-audio-viz/README.md

   --output "renders/Live set.mp4"
 ```

-the program creates the output directory when needed.
-Use `python3
+the output directory is created when needed.
+Run `python3 visualizer.py --help`
-visualizer.py --help` for the parser’s built-in summary.
+if you want the full option list.

 for a quick desktop launcher: